montraydavis/ContextualMemoryReweaving/docs/python/README.md

 ### Advanced Configuration

 For advanced configuration options, refer to the individual module documentation.
-Note that `IntegratedCMRModel` defaults to `hybrid` relevance scoring, while `FullCMRModel` defaults to `attention_based`.
+Note that `IntegratedCMRModel` is planned and not available; `FullCMRModel` defaults to `attention_based` relevance scoring.

 ## Performance Considerations